 Economic tools in LCA – Life cycle costing, external costs and cost‑benefit analysis

 An introduction to the technique of life cycle costing (LCC).
 The objective and scope of LCC are illustrated with case studies.
 Macroeconomic concepts with relevance for LCA.
-Economic and social externalities and their consistent treatment in LCA and Cost-Benefit Analysis.
+The distinction between biophysical, economic and social externalities and their consistent treatment in LCA and Cost-Benefit Analysis (CBA).
+Different procedures for monetary valuation.
+Socio-economic classes and distributional analysis.
+The rationale and procedure for discounting.
+The ISO standardisation of LCC, CBA, and monetary valuation.

 - Basic economic concepts with relevance for LCC and LCA.
 Definition and types of LCC and comparisons with CBA.
-Integration of LCC and LCA.
+Relevant ISO standards for LCC.

 - Data sources for LCC and CBA, added values, prices, taxes and subsidies.

-- Interpretation of LCC results and the identification of hotspots.
+- Exercise: Calculation of an LCC.
+Interpretation of LCC results and the identification of hotspots.

 - Distinction between biophysical, economic and social externalities.
 Cost shifting and accounting for externalities in LCA and CBA.

 - The distribution of incomes and external costs on social groups.
-Exercise using a simple database.
-The use of marginal utility in decision support.
+Exercise on equity-weighting of utility using a simple database.

 - The limitations of monetary valuation and economic analysis in LCA.